DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 We(humans) lost to non-humans?

-"Her Majesty Vanessa said we already has more than enough slaves"
+"Her Majesty Vanessa said we already has more than enough slaves."

 "Vanessa?" - Kai frowned upon hearing familiar name.